Watch Now: Lawmakers aim to get more federal COVID-19 relief cash directly to workers

 As the U.S. moves towards 1,000,000 coronavirus cases, our team in Washington, D.C. is examining the issues that likely won’t be featured tonight during primetime cable news — including multiple steps being taken to provide additional financial relief to American workers.
-You can watch our D.C. team’s original reporting in a livestream at 9/8c.
+You can watch our D.C. team’s original reporting in the video above.

 Those out of work during the coronavirus pandemic may find themselves wondering when things will go back to normal.